Skip to main content

 Intent-Based Keywords

 Keywords classified by user search intent: informational, navigational, commercial, and transactional.
+These are the four keyword types most often discussed in SEO.

 • • Informational: "what are running shoes"